Next Hydroponic Plant / CC Arquitectos

 -

-From the architect.
+Text description provided by the architects.
 Located between two production warehouses of leafy green vegetables, the project consisted of resolving the location of offices in a space that made emphasis on the constant interaction of the areas that comprise the administration, to promote a friendly atmosphere, take distance from the corporate condition, and try to approach a community working for common purposes.

 As in the case of other projects, I faced a site area that has no limits in the ordinary concept of lot or property.
 The context consists of agricultural fields that generate deep horizons.
 This became the second aspect I wanted to address: how to contain work spaces, bring a human scale to the whole, and provide visual breaks.
 I took advantage of the proximity to one of the production plant warehouses to visually involve the production process.